138th Infantry Regiment (United States)

 The 138th Infantry Regiment is a light infantry regiment of the United States Army and the Missouri National Guard.

-There are currently two Battalions within the 138th Infantry Regiment:
+There are currently two battalions within the 138th Infantry Regiment:

-The 1st Battalion, 138th Infantry Regiment is a light infantry battalion assigned to the 39th Infantry Brigade Combat Team, subordinate to the 35th Infantry Division.
-Headquartered at Jefferson Barracks.
+The 1st Battalion, 138th Infantry Regiment, headquartered at Jefferson Barracks, is a light infantry battalion assigned to the 39th Infantry Brigade Combat Team, subordinate to the 35th Infantry Division.

-The 3rd Battalion, 138th Infantry Regiment is a light infantry battalion assigned to the 72nd Infantry Brigade Combat Team (United States), subordinate to the 36th Infantry Division.
+The 3rd Battalion, 138th Infantry Regiment, headquartered in Kansas City, Missouri, is a light infantry battalion assigned to the 72nd Infantry Brigade Combat Team (United States), subordinate to the 36th Infantry Division.
 As of 2024, the unit wears the 110th Maneuver Enhancement Brigade's patch until the official alignment is completed.
-Headquartered in Kansas City, Missouri.

 History

 The 138th Infantry Regiment traces its lineage to the St. Louis Greys, a volunteer militia company organized in 1832.
 The Greys first saw combat in the Mexican–American War, mustering into federal service in May 1846 as part of the St. Louis Legion.
 They fought at the Battles of Embudo Pass and Taos, and later took part in the occupation of Chihuahua City.